lubuntu-team/manual/source/2/2.4/2.4.3/Kcalc.rst

 Customizing
 -----------
 To open configruation for kcalc press :kbd:`Control+Shift+ +` or :menuselection:`Settings --> Configure Kcalc`.
 To change the maximum number of digits change the :guilabel:`Maximum number of digits` field.
-If you want to show the result in the window title check the :guilabel:`Show result in window title` checkbox.
+To have kcalc set decimal precision to only a certain number of places after the decimal place check the :guilabel:`Set decimal precision` checkbox and select the number of digits after the decimal place.
+If you ant to show the result in the window title check the :guilabel:`Show result in window title` checkbox.

 The :guilabel:`Font` tab has settings to change settings with your fonts.
 To choose the font for your buttons on your calculator :guilabel:`Button font` and press the :guilabel:`Choose` button to the font for the buttons on your calculator.
 To change the font for the diplay of the calculator. :guilabel:`Display font` will change how the and the :guilabel:`Choose` button